Ulm-IQO/qudi/documentation/pulsed/pulsed_maingui.md

 (they are corresponding to the known SI suffices).

+If the laser channel is selected to be none or an analogue channel, it is necessary to mark the laser blocks.
+In the Gui this is done by clicking the checkbox in the laser channel column.
+This sets the laser_on state of this PulseBlockElement to True.
+For normal digital laser channels, the respective digital channel has to be checked.

 ## Idea of Pulsed Main GUI interaction with PulsedMeasurementLogic and SequenceGeneratorLogic

 make access via get and set functions.